ufal/lindat-corpora-conversions/data/treex/universal_dep/scripts/readme.md

 Should we include it into UD, and thus those treebanks will be inconsistent with others?

-## Process fused tokens

-All related discussion can be found in [#3](https://github.com/ufal/lindat-corpora-conversions/issues/3) .
-`process_fusion.py` was the original script intended for preprocessing the data before using treex.
-`manatee_conllu-w2t.py` is a later solution to the problem of fused tokens.

 ## Whole conversion pipeline on the cluster (outdated?)

 ```bash